 I’m Silvia.
-I’m from Worcester, MA USA, but I like to tell people I’m from Norway (I’m a dual US and Norwegian citizen).
+I’m from Worcester, MA USA, but I like to tell people I’m from Norway.

-In January 2015 we both decided to leave Asia and for 6 months we traveled overland to a new home in Europe.
-We passed through places like Burma, China, Mongolia, Russia (Siberia in winter, yup!), the Baltics, and finally the Balkans.
+In January 2015 I decided to leave Asia and for 6 months I traveled overland to a new home in Europe.
+I passed through places like Burma, China, Mongolia, Russia (Siberia in winter, yup!), the Baltics, and finally the Balkans.

-And then we decided to make a home in Norway!
-We’re still here, currently living in a log cabin high up in the mountains in Rauland, Telemark.
+And then I decided to make a home in Norway!
+I’m still here, currently living in Tromsø, in northern Norway.
 But travel continues to play a huge role in my life, and I continue to write about my adventures in Norway and abroad, as well as more thoughtful pieces about travel in general (you know, the blog posts with all the feels).

 I will eat anything and probably enjoy it.
 I may have weakened taste buds or something.